kytulendu/rra-krr/rrowl.md

 - Smilodon/Rra-krr is a not so generic space cat, they are inspired mostly by [Kzinti](https://en.wikipedia.org/wiki/Kzin) from Larry Niven’s Known Space series and [Charr](https://wiki.guildwars2.com/wiki/Charr) from Guild Wars 2 by ArenaNet.
 Some words of Rra-krr language are shamelessly borrow from Kzints'utng (Kzinti language).
 - Like Felidae, their distance relative on Earth, the Rra-krr have about 3 or 4 times superior sense of smell than human, this further supplemented by the presence of vomeronasal organ in the roof of their mouth.
 The Rra-krr are partially nocturnal.
 They have excellent night vision as their eyes have Tapetum lucidum that reflect light back through the retina, which give their eyes a distinctive shine.
 As a result, their eyes is about 6-7 times more light sensitive than Human.
 Their eyes have more rod cells than cone cells and could see in near total darkness as very rough shape in shade of gray, this result they have weird color vision (see as kind of desaturated version of image).
 The Rra-krr can see in visible light, near infrared (up to 800 nm) and UVA (315-400 nm) spectrum.
 Their eyes also have Nictitating membrane.
 Their ears can hear the sound as human do and up to ultrasonic range.
 The Rra-krr have 3 fingers with opposable thumb and their claws are also retractable.
 Their tongue are also covered with tiny barbs.
 - The Rra-krr have low tolerance in many type of Earth’s drugs - such as some type of antibiotics like acetaminophen (Paracetamol), some type of sedative and some food that eatable by Human - such as chocolate, plant species in the Allium genius - onions, scallion, shallot and garlic can be poisonous for them if ingest in large amount.
+- Unlike the Human, who use base-10 number system (numbers from 0-9), The Rra-krr use base-8 number system (numbers from 0-7).
+- A day in Rra-krr homeworld is about 1 hours longer than earth’s day, a year in Rra-krr is about 427 days compared to earth’s year.

-`Todo: Add Rra-krr home world and other information`
+`Todo: Add Rra-krr's home world and other informations`

 - The Ancient are very advanced race who have a galaxy wide empire.
 They mysteriously disappear around 300,000-100,000 years ago and leave their legacy across the galaxy, such as The Ancient's Knowledge Repository Puzzle that given to two of their up-lifted race (as know of to date), ruins of their civilization, many technology and artifact that still working to this date.
 Which I also ~~steal~~ borrow the idea from Star Gate... :P
 - The Slaver is a race with immerse psychic power that use their psychic ability to enslave lesser races, they use them to build their civilization as they see fit for worst of worst things against their will, even farm sentience races and use them as food source by mind control them to be willing to be eaten alive by The Slaver.
-They are kinda dump as they relied their slave to do anything for them.
+They are kinda dump as they relied on their slave to do anything for them.
 Around 66 millions years ago they are at war with The Ancient, that result in galaxy wide conflict and many of potential lifeforms and advanced races went extinct in the process.
 In the end, they lose the war with The Ancient and went extinct.
+They are ~~inspired from~~ the Thrint from Larry Niven’s Known Space series.
 - The Derggonian, like the name suggest, they are dragon... yes, dragon! in space!!! (yeah, I'm so creative with the name :P) They are the most advanced race in the known, their technology and their understanding of physics surpass every races in known space, to the point that their technology is almost indistinguishable from magic... (or did they actually have magic?) ~~They also have bad habit of hording gold and shiny things.~~ Not much known about their home world, lets alone the location of their home world as they like to keep it secret.
 Some think it was some where in un-explored space in Milky Way galaxy, while some think their home world lay in another galaxy.
 As in the case like The Rra-krr, The Derggonian was also uplifted by The Ancient a long times ago, and they also possess The Ancient's Knowledge Repository Puzzle just like the Rra-krr.
-- Unlike the Human, who use base-10 number system (numbers from 0-9), The Rra-krr use base-8 number system (numbers from 0-7).
-- A day in Rra-krr homeworld is about 1 hours longer than earth’s day, a year in Rra-krr is about 427 days compared to earth’s year.
-- Yes, that Nepeta-Leaves extract or Rra-krr’s mint tea is exactly a catnip delivered product.
+- And yes, that Nepeta-Leaves extract or Rra-krr’s mint tea is exactly a catnip delivered product.